As a married woman, have you ever wished your husband were dead in order to have peace of mind and freedom to do whatever you desire doing?

 The nature of this marriage is explained as follows:

 We see a woman who is tired and frustrated of her marriage.
 She finds herself bound to the law of marriage against her will.
 She didn’t bargain for such a marriage.
-Her husband is cruel, wicked, abusive, harsh, unloving, controls her against her will to do evil.
+Her husband is cruel, wicked, abusive, harsh, unloving and also controls her against her will to do evil.
 He is a dictator; forcing her to perform the evil which she wouldn’t want to perform.
 She finds herself under a severe bondage.
 She cries daily to be delivered from such unsympathetic and inconsiderate husband.
 As she lay on her bed daily, she often thinks of how to kill her husband.
 She reason daily, “How on earth can I free myself from my evil Husband?”

 She only has two options before her.
 These two options were given by Jesus and Apostle Paul.

 - Adultery: The woman can give her husband a letter of divorce to terminate the marriage if she catches her husband in the act of adultery.
 By doing this she is permitted to marry another person of her choice and she is free from the condemnation of the law.
 She can also decide to commit adultery with another man in order to receive a letter of divorce from her husband which will bring freedom from her cruel husband.
 “It hath been said, Whosoever shall put away his wife, let him give her a writing of divorcement: But I say unto you, That whosoever shall put away his wife, saving for the cause of fornication, causeth her to commit adultery: and whosoever shall marry her that is divorced committeth adultery.”
 Mat 5:31-32 (c.f Matt 19:7-9).